 Sometimes sciatica improves after a week or so with rest and gentle exercise.
 Anti-inflammatory medication and ice packs might also help reduce inflammation in the sciatic nerve.

-If your pain doesn’t improve, the AABP Integrative Pain Care team offers expert treatments for sciatica.
+If your pain doesn’t improve, the AABP Integrative Pain Care and Wellness team offers expert treatments for sciatica.
 These might include:

 Patients with spinal stenosis that isn’t responding to conservative treatments might benefit from MILD® (minimally invasive lumbar decompression) surgery.

-For effective relief from sciatica symptoms, call AABP Integrative Pain Care today or book an appointment online.
+For effective relief from sciatica symptoms, call AABP Integrative Pain Care and Wellness today or book an appointment online.